casper-network/ceps/text/0037-node-upgrades.md

 The node has two relevant modes of operation: "validator mode", and "migrate-data mode".
 The normal mode is validator.
 The migrate-data mode is used immediately after an upgrade to migrate any data stored on disk as required.

-The node also has three possible exit codes: 0, 101 or 102.
+The `casper-node` can emit three possible exit codes: 0, 101 or 102.
 0 indicates success, 101 indicates an error (e.g. a panic) and 102 indicates the node should be downgraded to a previous version.
-These exit codes are read and reacted to by the launcher.
+These exit codes are read and reacted to by the `casper-node-launcher`.

-On startup, the launcher either tries to read its previously cached state from disk, or assumes a fresh start.
+On startup, the `casper-node-launcher` either tries to read its previously cached state from disk, or assumes a fresh start.
 Information cached includes which mode of operation the node was executed in, the protocol version, the path to the node binary and the path to the config folder.